FK Čukarički

-The most famous players to represent the club include: Aleksandar Kolarov who would go on to become one of the world's best left backs of his generation and represent the national team of Serbia at two world cups, Milos Ninkovic, Milan Dudic, Goran Gavrancic, Albert Nadj, amongst many others.

 History

 Beginnings of Čukarički (1926–1942)

 The club had emerged from Čukarica, more precisely in the working-class neighborhood of the Belgrade municipality, which is located on the right bank of the Sava River.
 The club was formed on 4 July 1926 during a meeting that took place in a restaurant named Majdan, where the club got its official name, ČSK–Čukarički sport klub, and the decision was made that the club colors should be black and white, a tradition which is still present.
 The first president was Miloš Ilić, known as the first Serbian aviator respectively combat pilots of the 1st class, and by that time a reservist of the Royal Yugoslav Air Force.
 The first players of the club were amateurs, which organized the pitch, made their own jerseys and nets.

 ČSK started in the third league of the Belgrade League system, but in 1928 managed to promoted to the second Belgrade League, where the club was able to keep several seasons.
 In the season 1931–32, ČSK became champion and thus played from the next season in the Belgrad B-League, which they gained finally in 1935.
 So, the club celebrated its first decade of existence with championship success.
 During this first period of success, especially striker Aleksandar Petrović, called Pikavac, was one of the most important figures of the club.
 Coming from Palilulac Belgrade in 1932, he played in ČSK until 1936, when he was transferred to SK Jugoslavija, one of the major national clubs.
-As a member of the Yugoslav national team, he is remembered as one of the best dribblers of Kingdom of Yugoslavia.
+As a member of the Yugoslavia national team, he is remembered as one of the best dribblers of Kingdom of Yugoslavia.

 In 1936, ČSK entered to the Belgrade First A-League, which was one of the Yugoslav Second League's at that time, but relegated after two years.
 The generational change in the squad is considered to be the reason for such a bad season, but after only one year, the club was back and won immediately the championship.
 However, in that season the club was merged with FK Istra, a move that was not supported by many members of the direction board, and much less among the players.
 Because of this, local popularity fell and the vast majority of the players moved to neighbouring clubs Banovac, Makiš and Šećeranac.
 This made a stagnation in the club and during the following seasons the club did not compete in any level until 1942.